Telephone support for families facing a bullying situation

 Calls take on average half an hour, so make sure you have the time to take a call this long.
 It may be useful to have a pen and paper to hand, to jot down any notes you wish to take.
 It is best to be in a quiet place so you can speak to the adviser without worrying about background noise.

-We understand that bullying is a sensitive subject and want to reassure you that your call will be treated in confidence.
+We understand that bullying is a sensitive subject and want to reassure you that your call or email to us will be treated in confidence.

 We may ask for some personal information, such as your child’s age and your location but you are under no obligation to provide this.
 We only ask for this information to enable us to direct you to appropriate services and to help us better understand those who use our service.